darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

 weight: 10
 ---

-The color harmonizer nudges hues — and optionally chroma — toward a selected color palette: a set of geometrically related hue angles called *harmony nodes*.
-The goal is to reduce chromatic discord in an image.
+The color harmonizer reduces chromatic dissonance by pushing hues toward a selected color palette.
+This palette is defined by a set of hue angles called harmony nodes.
 Colors that are "off-palette" are gently pulled toward the nearest node; colors already on a node are left unchanged.
 A per-node saturation multiplier can additionally boost or reduce the colorfulness of colors near each node.

+If the _vectorscope two-way sync_ option is enabled then the scopes modules automatically switches to show the vectorscope.

 # module controls